sentinelweb/processink/speecher/README.md

 # Speech synthesis using swing and [processing](https://processing.org/) Video

-This is a pretty basic seet of tools for Speech synthesis from video.
+This is a pretty basic set of tools for Speech synthesis from video and SRT files.

 There are 2 tools: